-Northbound 710 Freeway Shut Down Through Long Beach After Fatal Rollover Crash
+Northbound 710 Freeway Reopens Through Long Beach After Fatal Rollover Crash

 It was expected to have a major impact on traffic, Johnson said.

-All northbound lanes of the freeway south of Seventh Street would be closed until further notice, according to the sergeant.
+All northbound lanes of the freeway south of Seventh Street had been closed until 9 p.m., according to police.

-No further details were immediately available.
+No further details were available.